 Sober Cab: Free Ride Home

 Buzzed driving is drunk driving.
-Getting behind the wheel after even just one too many drinks can lead to disaster.
-It is critical to be prepared.
-One of the best ways to be prepared is to know your options for alternative transportation.
+If you’re getting behind the wheel after even just one too many drinks, then it can lead to disaster.
+It is critical to be prepared ahead of time so you don’t have to make judgement calls after drinking.
+One of the best ways to be prepared is to know your options for alternative transportation, such as this free sober cab on new years.

 Please know that you DON’T have to DRIVE DRUNK!
 There are many alternatives, and it’s never a good idea. in 2011, approximately 10,500 people died in alcohol-impaired-driving crashes.
 Historically, holiday periods have shown higher incidences of alcohol-impaired driving crashes, so whether you’re at a holiday party, a New Year’s Eve bash at a bar or reveling with friends, the National Highway Traffic Safety Administration and the Ad Council are reminding everyone that the best way to stay safe is to plan ahead and designate a sober driver before you head out for your festivities.Want to help spread the word about the dangers of buzzed driving?
 Place one of these images on your blog, or post on your Facebook wall!
 Our fans are our best messengers.
 SHARE this post using the “Share the Love” buttons above.